samuelarogbonlo/skip-monitoring/README.md

 ```
 - **Configure Services:** Navigate to each service's configuration directory (prometheus, grafana, alertmanager) and review the configuration files.
 Update the configurations as needed to match your environment.

+- Navigate to `alertmanager.yml` file in the alertmanager directory then update the `channel` with your slack channel name and `api_url` with your slack webhook for that channel.

 - **Launch the Stack:** This will start all the services and monitoring setup as well.

 ```bash